Marshblocker/facts/README.md

 ![Sample Image 1](./misc/sample1.png "Sample Image 1")
 ![Sample Image 2](./misc/sample2.png "Sample Image 2")

-## Note
+## Notes
-This program is currently available to Windows OS only.
+* facts is currently available to Windows OS only.
+* Building `facts` overwrites the content of the `PYTHONSTARTUP` system environment variable to the filepath of `main.py`.
+Check if `PYTHONSTARTUP` is assigned to a necessary Python script before setting up `facts`.

 ## Setup
 1. Make sure you have Python installed, preferably Python 3+.
 Visit